 The Water Safety Ireland (WSI) National Pool Lifeguard Award is the nationally and internationally recognised qualification required to work as a Pool Lifeguard in Ireland or abroad.

 This award is recognised by the International Life Saving (ILS) federation, the International Federation of Swimming Teachers’ Associations (IFSTA) and the International Maritime Rescue Federation (IMRF).

 The WSI National Pool Lifeguard Award consists of three broad sections.

-Theory – A series of lectures along with worksheets cover the theory behind everything from rescues to pool water testing and observation techniques.
+Theory – A series of lectures along with supplementary worksheets cover the theory behind everything from rescues to pool water testing and observation techniques.
 There is a strong emphasis here on the practical knowledge that a Pool Lifeguard will need to perform their duties.

-Water Work – Pool and classroom time are dedicated to working on a set of core rescue techniques, key to any pool lifeguard’s skills.
+Water Work – Pool and classroom time are dedicated to working on a set of core rescue techniques, key to any Pool Lifeguard’s skills.
 Among the techniques practised are land-based rescues, swimming rescues, escapes from drowning grips, in-water resuscitation and spinal injury management.

 Module 4: The Role of the Pool Lifeguard

 Module 5: The Pool & Safety Awareness